TeaHaus App

 Tea is organized into 9 categories, corresponding with the way they're arranged in store.
 In the Browse tab, users can find tea based on these categories, also split into caffeinated and non-caffeinated.

-The profile is comprised of several elements for users to track tea they like, tried, and want to try,
+The profile page is comprised of several elements for users to track tea they like, tried, and want to try,

 The homepage showcases various recommendations and quizzes for tea, including popular, featured, tea quiz, random tea generator, about TeaHaus, and FAQ.